tl;dr/summary: Dore is a more gay-male, raunchier version of Folsom. See you there.

 See you on the dance floor, gentlemen…

 …and ladies, and everyone else in between.
 It’s incredibly rewarding to have guys from all over the world say hi and say that they read my guide or shared it with friends.
 So, if you see us on the dance floor, say hello.
-Look for the complimentary Polynesian sleeve tattoos (reference photo above, we have nipple piercings now FYI) on the sexy Filipino muscle daddy with the huge smile dancing with abandon and probably waving (but never clacking) a majestic fan (my husband Ron) and the semi-serious/RBF’d inked bearded white muscle daddy wolf trying to keep up with him (me).
+Look for the complimentary Polynesian sleeve tattoos on the sexy Filipino muscle dad with the huge smile dancing with abandon and probably waving (but never clacking) a majestic fan (my husband Ron) and the semi-serious/RBF’d inked bearded white muscle daddy wolf trying to keep up with him (me).

 Thanks for reading – please share!